Allied Health (ANAT)

 Ohio Transfer 36: Yes

-Gen Ed: - Natural Science
+Gen Ed: Natural Science

 Pre/Corequisite: ANAT 206.
 This course is an adjunct to the lecture of the structure and function of the human body.
 This course will be hands on learning to assist in the understanding of anatomy and physiology.
 Topics covered include organization of the body, chemistry, cells, tissues, skeletal system, muscular system, hematology, cardiovascular, and respiratory systems (Formerly 2780:210)

-Gen Ed: - Natural Science w/LAB
+Gen Ed: Natural Science with Lab

 Pre/Corequisite: ANAT 207.
 This course is an adjunct course of an introduction to the structure and function of the human body.
 This course will be hands on learning to assist in the learning of anatomy and physiology.
 Topics covered include the following body systems; nervous, senses, endocrine, digestive, urinary, reproductive, lymphatic, and human development.
 (Formerly 2780:211)

-Gen Ed: - Natural Science w/LAB
+Gen Ed: Natural Science with Lab

-ANAT:290 Special Topics: Allied Health (1-2 Credits)
+ANAT 290 Special Topics: Allied Health (1-2 Units)

 Prerequisite: Permission.
 Selected topics or subject areas of interest in allied health.
 (May be repeated for a total of four credits) (Formerly 2780:290)